-- You can also showcase your skills and add a ‘hire me’ section on your blog or work as a free lancer.
-In order to break good freelance deal you first need to put yourself out there and be known in the industry.
+- You can also showcase your skills and add a ‘hire me’ section on your blog or work as a freelancer.
+In order to break a good freelance deal, you first need to put yourself out there and be known in the industry.
 Do some guest posts and get backlinks.
 Whenever you get a gig from a reputable client make sure to ask for a testimonial.
 Sometimes asking for referrals also does wonders.
 Do not feel shy in asking, unless you ask you will never know.

-What numbers I should aim for in first six months?
+What numbers I should aim for in the first six months?

-- Please do not listen to the people who say numbers do not matter, they do matter if you want to do it professionally and want to turn you blog into an asset.
-While numbers may vary for different niche and different blog types you do need to set some goals for yourself.
+- Please do not listen to the people who say numbers do not matter, they do matter if you want to do it professionally and want to turn your blog into an asset.
+While numbers may vary for different niches and different blog types you do need to set some goals for yourself.

 - 100 blog posts on your blog

 - 4000 Pins on Pinterest

 - 10k followers on Pinterest